 F. Knowledge — To constitute a violation of the FCPA, the payment or other inducement to the foreign official must be made knowingly.
 However, under the FCPA, the term “knowing” includes legal concepts known as “conscious disregard” and “deliberate ignorance.”
 Under the FCPA, a company or an individual is deemed to have the required degree of knowledge of a particular factor or circumstance if the company or the individual is “aware of a high probability of the existence of such circumstance, unless the person actually believes that such circumstance does not exist.”
 The FCPA prohibits corrupt payments through third-party intermediaries (including attorneys, agents, consultants, joint venture partners, and others) while knowing or being aware of a high probability that all or a portion of the payment will be passed on to a “foreign official.”

-The Office of General Counsel and the University Contracts Office have standard language that must be included in written contracts (and purchase order terms and conditions) used abroad to ensure that individuals, vendors, and other University representatives working on our behalf are aware of University policy regarding compliance with the FCPA.
+The Office of the General Counsel and the University Contracts Office have standard language that must be included in written contracts (and purchase order terms and conditions) used abroad to ensure that individuals, vendors, and other university representatives working on our behalf are aware of university policy regarding compliance with the FCPA.